-Tick-borne encephalitis is spread through tick bites and can cause a flu-like illness, fever and headache or lead to meningitis and/or brain inflammation.
+Tick-borne encephalitis (TBE) is an infection spread mainly through tick bites.
+It can cause a flu-like illness or lead to more severe symptoms such as meningitis or brain inflammation.

-All travellers planning to spend long periods of time in forested/rural areas of countries with TBE should be aware of how to avoid tick bites.
+If you are planning to spend long periods of time outdoors in forests or rural areas of countries where TBE infection is common, you should be aware of how to avoid tick bites.

-TBE is a viral infection that can affect the central nervous system/brain and is transmitted to humans by a bite from an infected tick.
-Less commonly the disease can be spread through drinking unpasteurised milk from infected animals, especially goats.
+TBE is a viral infection that can affect the brain and central nervous system.
+It is transmitted to humans from infected tick bites.
+Occasionally, you can become infected by drinking unpasteurised milk from infected animals, especially goats.

-TBE is found in parts of Europe (east, central and north), Russia, China, Japan and South Korea.
-TBE occurs from late spring until early autumn and is found mainly in rural/forested areas where ticks are common.
+The ticks that transmit TBE can be found in Europe and parts of Russia, China, Japan and South Korea.
+TBE transmission occurs during 'tick season' which runs from late spring until early autumn.
+Not all ticks are infected with TBE.

-Most human infections are contracted during outdoor leisure pursuits such as forestry working, camping, rambling and mountain biking, during tick season (spring to early autumn).
+Most human infections are contracted during outdoor leisure activities such as forestry working, camping, rambling and mountain biking during tick season.